daolympus/daolympus-docs/docs/protocol-internals/policy.md

 # Policy

-Olympus features policy constants that allow us to optimize the system.
+Daolympus features policy constants that allow us to optimize the system.

 ## Bonds